liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. everyone only has one shot, and you've missed yours
 1. I'm in the middle, mom and dad on either side
 1. he simply bears up, does what he has to do
-1. we'd better agree to disagree
+1. we'd better agree to disagree; 我们最好各自保留意见
 1. there were four of us
 1. she has an innate ability to dance; she has a natural affinity for music
 1. it's against my principles